 Most snakes will continue eating even while constipated until their gut is so full, it becomes intolerable.
 At this point, the snake is severely ill and will require immediate attention from a vet.

-Other causes for constipation in snakes include severe parasitic infection and partial paralysis from a nutritional disorder or injury.
+Other causes for constipation include severe parasitic infection and partial paralysis from a nutritional disorder or injury.

 - Lack of bowel movement for several weeks